Dairyland Dancers (Madison, WI)

 The Sundance Association is hosting a full-fledged country-western dance weekend in conjunction with the World Gay Rodeo Finals in Reno, Nevada (celebrating 50 years of gay rodeo!), October 9–12, 2025.
 We'll have four nights of dancing in up to three rooms, three days of dance workshops in up to four rooms, dance exhibition performances, and more!
 This event will also host the 30th annual convention of the International Association of Gay/Lesbian Country-Western Dancing.

-Advance registration is available now for just $100 until September 15 for the entire weekend including four nights of dancing and three days of dance workshops, as well as admission to the rodeo on Saturday and Sunday.
+Advance registration is available for just $100 until September 15 and includes the entire weekend including four nights of dancing and three days of dance workshops, as well as admission to the rodeo on Saturday and Sunday.
 (There will be an additional fee for premium workshops and for the Stompede documentary screening.)
 Registrations are nonrefundable.
 Full weekend passes will be available on-site for $120.

 After you register you will be given the opportunity to upgrade to a host sponsorship for just $40 additional.
 Your tax-deductible donation directly supports the Sundance Association for Country-Western Dancing and is a great way to show your appreciation.
 (Note that your registration fee goes entirely to the International Gay Rodeo Association, and the host sponsor donation goes entirely to the Sundance Association, requiring two separate forms.)
-We are unable to offer any siginificant benefits for your sponsorship, but we will offer priority presale access to the Stompede documentary screening and to premium workshops, plus an invitation to the VIP Welcome Reception.
+Host sponsors will receive priority presale access to premium workshops, plus an invitation to the VIP Welcome Reception.

 Single event tickets will be available at the door: